 Here comes the frying!
 Bring about two inches of oil up to between 350-375 degrees.
 And then whatever you do, try to keep the oil within that range the whole time you’re frying.

-And fry the tots in batches, keeping them in the oil for about 3-4 minutes, until they’re golden brown.
+And fry the quinoa tater tots in batches, keeping them in the oil for about 3-4 minutes, until they’re golden brown.
 With a slotted spoon, move them to a paper towel-lined plate.

 Keep going until they’re all fried up.

-These are best served hot.
+These quinoa tater tots are best served hot.
 With a deliciously simple dipping sauce if you can.
 Mine involved Greek yogurt, lime juice, and cumin.

 It complemented the tater tots perfectly and was light enough that the flavor of the tots could shine through.
 “Flavor of the tots…” Wow, I’m really analyzing this, huh?
 It’s worth it.

-And I mean, can we talk about what a good snack these would be for the Super Bowl?
+And I mean, can we talk about what a good snack quinoa tater tots would be for the Super Bowl?

 I ate way too many of these.
 Though they’re obviously fried, they’re not at all heavy.
 Just crispy.
 I’m not trying to tell you they’re healthy, but you do know that when you fry food at the proper temperature, not a lot of the oil actually gets trapped in the food, right?
 That’s just one reason why it pays to become a frying pro.
 Totally appropriate for a 2015 resolution.